Inubaka

 Inubaka: Crazy for Dogs (いぬばか, Inubaka) is a Japanese manga series written and illustrated by Yukiya Sakuragi.
-It started in Shueisha's seinen manga magazine Weekly Young Jump in September 2004 and was later transferred to Monthly Young Jump in August 2009, where it ended in April 2010.
+It started in Shueisha's seinen manga magazine Weekly Young Jump in September 2004, and was later transferred to Monthly Young Jump in August 2009, where it ended in April 2010.
 Its chapters were collected in 22 tankōbon volumes.
 The series was licensed in North America by Viz Media, who published 17 volumes from 2007 to 2010, before ceasing its publication.
 A live-action film adaptation premiered in November 2009.

 Plot

 Sheltered and controlled by her parents for most of her life, and owner of a loyal mutt named Lupin, 18-year-old Suguri wants to move from the country-side to the big city, Tokyo, to find a career and a new life.
-After being kidnapped and stranded at a rest area, Lupin mates another dog while her owner Teppei is not looking, shattering his dream of a litter of purebred puppies.
-To make up for her mongrel's wayward wooing, Suguri accepts Teppei's offer to work at the pet store he manages which leads her to numerous adventures of canine antics.
+After being kidnapped and stranded at a rest area, Lupin mates with another dog while her owner, Teppei, is not looking, shattering the latter's dream of a litter of purebred puppies.
+To make up for her mongrel's wayward wooing, Suguri accepts Teppei's offer to work at the pet store he manages—leading her to numerous adventures and canine antics.